substrait-io/substrait/site/docs/relations/basics.md

-## Discussion Points
+???+ question "Discussion Points"

-* Do we try to make read definition types more extensible à la function signatures?
-Is that necessary if we have a custom relational operator?
+    * Should [read definition types](/relations/logical_relations/#read-definition-types) more extensible in the way that function signatures are?
+Are extensible read definition types necessary if we have custom relational operators?
-* How do we express decomposed types.
+    * How are decomposed types expressed?
 For example, the Iceberg type above is for early logical planning.
 Once we do some operations, it may produce a list of Iceberg file reads.
 This is likely a secondary type of object.
     * We currently include a "generic properties" property on read type.
 Do we want this dumping ground?